cereda/fedora-postinstall/README.md

-# Fedora 24 post installation guide
+# Fedora post installation guide

-Welcome to my personal Fedora 24 post installation guide.
+Welcome to my personal Fedora post installation guide.
 In here, I try to describe most of steps I do after a clean install.
 Ideas and suggestions were collected from different sources, including [Fedy](http://folkswithhats.org/), and also from personal experience.
 Use this guide at your own risk and have fun with Fedora! :wink:

 ## Upgrade the entire system

-First of all, let us update the entire system.
-I had a keyboard issue with my two Dell laptops after a clean F24 install and the upgrade fixed them right away, so this procedure is highly recommended (if not a mandatory step):
+First of all, let us update the entire system after a clean Fedora install.
+This procedure is highly recommended (if not a mandatory step), as a lot of potential bugs that could not be fixed for the distro release might already have a patch by now.
+Open the terminal and type:

 ```bash
 $ sudo dnf upgrade -y